 Learn about the credit card processing industry

 Begin building your credit card processing industry knowledge base.
 First, gain information about the role of a credit card processor.
-This entity is generally the same as a merchant services provider.
+This entity handles the actual transaction processing.
+The merchant services provider is the business (often an ISO) that bundles the processor’s services with hardware, support, and sales.

-Finally, learn how a full-featured POS system can help to anchor a business’ growth.
+Finally, learn how a full-featured POS system can help to be the central operational and data hub for a business’s growth, integrating inventory, sales, and customer data.
 Handheld POS systems and card readers are key to processing sales for companies in diverse industries.
-This hardware, along with payment gateway software for eCommerce businesses, facilitates smooth credit card and debit card sales.
+This hardware, along with payment gateway software for ecommerce businesses, facilitates smooth credit card and debit card sales.

 Build your knowledge of the company’s offerings